Heilvitar/TicTacToe/README.md

 [![Build Status](https://travis-ci.org/Heilvitar/TicTacToe.svg)](https://travis-ci.org/Heilvitar/TicTacToe.svg)

-This is the greatest game ever made
+This is the greatest game ever made in the history